 My response was simple: “You get it.
 Spot on!”

 You’ve been there, I’m sure.
 As a customer, have you ever felt as if you could do a better job than the customer service rep you’re talking to?
 Unfortunately, we sometimes encounter customer support reps, as well as salespeople and others with customer facing responsibilities, who aren’t properly trained, are new and don’t have the experience or knowledge to make good decisions, or are just having a bad day.
 The result is frustration.
-We may lose confidence in the business and their people.
+We may lose confidence in the business and its people.
 And, the worst case scenario, we may choose to stop doing business with the company.

 But, let’s turn this around.
 Let’s say that you are the customer service rep, and you are knowledgeable, helpful and very qualified to take care of the customer and answer his or her questions.
 Yet you encounter a difficult customer who thinks they can do your job better than you do.
 What can you do?

 Well, here is an idea worth considering.
 I call it Letting the Customer Wear Your Shoes.
 It’s a role reversal.
-You ask the customer this simple question:

 Mr. or Mrs. Customer, I want you to help me understand what you think a reasonable solution might be.
 Imagine the roles here are reversed.
 If I was your customer and came to you with this problem, what do you think we should do to resolve the problem?